BioTrain Summer Positions

 Location: HudsonAlpha Huntsville campus

 The Josh Clevenger Lab focuses its efforts on crop improvement for sustainable agriculture, with the specific aim of helping small and underserved breeding programs and farmers worldwide introduce genomics into their breeding practices.
 In this agriculturally-focused position, the intern will learn key genome sequencing and assembly skills in both the wet lab and computationally.
 Under their mentor's guidance, they will use computational tools to analyze the genome of a plant or animal species.
 They will also work in the wet lab, assisting in various projects, including DNA extraction and library preparation.
-The intern will learn about the various methods by which DNA can be extracted and prepared for skim-sequencing and HiFi sequencing.
+The intern will learn about the various methods for extracting and preparing DNA for skim-sequencing and HiFi sequencing.

 Requirements